sfago2024/www/content/app.md

 2. Open the app, and search for the event name <strong>AGO 2024 San Francisco</strong>.

 3. Sign in by entering your name and the email address you used to register.
 Check this email for a verification code from "SF AGO 2024 Registrar" to finish signing in.

+## Enable push notifications

+To receive timely information about buses and other convention events, you can opt in to receiving push notifications on your mobile device.

+1. Tap the profile icon (upper right).

+2. Tap **Settings**.

+3. Tap **Notifications**.

+4. Tap the switch beside **Allow notifications** and accept the permission prompt from your device.

 ## Your schedule